Dr. Catharine Devlin

 Catharine Devlin, PsyD, CEDS-S Licensed Clinical Psychologist, Owner

-In addition to providing therapy in the Chicago Loop and South Barrington Offices, Dr. Devlin holds a PsyPact Passport and is able to provide therapy virtually to clients residing in PsyPact states.
+In addition to being an eating disorder specialist in the Chicago Loop and South Barrington Offices, Dr. Devlin holds a PsyPact Passport and provides therapy virtually to clients in PsyPact states.

 Education and Training

 Dr. Devlin has received the Certified Eating Disorder Specialist IAEDP-Approved Supervisor (CEDS-S) designation from the International Association of Eating Disorder Professionals (IAEDP).
-Dr. Devlin has also attended the Behavioral Therapy Training Institute (BTTI) through the International OCD Foundation.
+She has also attended the Behavioral Therapy Training Institute (BTTI) through the International OCD Foundation.

 Dr. Devlin received her B.S. from SUNY Brockport, where she completed a double major in Psychology and Health Science.
 At SUNY, she also completed a specialized concentration in Alcoholism and Substance-Abuse Treatment.
 Her research focused on sexual risk taking and how changes in HIV treatment options influence decision-making.

 Dr. Devlin received her Doctor of Psychology degree (Psy.D.) from the APA-Accredited Clinical Psychology program at Roosevelt University, in Chicago, IL.
-Under the mentorship of Dr. Cami McBride, she completed her dissertation, which focused on the parenting behaviors of custodial grandparents and the implications for adolescent risk-taking.
+Under the mentorship of Dr. Cami McBride, she completed her dissertation, which focused on custodial grandparents and adolescent risk-taking.

-While in graduate school, Dr. Devlin worked as a project director at University of Illinois, Chicago, with the Institute for Juvenile Research.
-Under Dr. Geri Donenberg, she directed two federally funded studies, investigating the associations between health behaviors and mental illness with the aim of developing more effective interventions to reduce HIV risk-taking.
+While in graduate school, Dr. Devlin was a project director at University of Illinois, Chicago, with the Institute for Juvenile Research.
+Under Dr. Geri Donenberg, she directed two federally funded studies, investigating the associations between HIV risk-taking and mental illness.

 Dr. Devlin’s post-doctoral training was with South Campus Therapeutic Day School in Palatine, IL.
 At South Campus, she conducted therapy with 1st-12th grade students and their families in a therapeutic educational setting.
 In addition to her clinical work with at risk youth and their families, she also became increasingly familiar with educational law and client advocacy.

-Additionally, Dr. Devlin is an adjunct faculty member at Roosevelt University.
+Additionally, Dr. Devlin has worked as an adjunct faculty member at Roosevelt University.
 She has taught Research Methods, Psychology of Women, Health Psychology, Adult Development, and Tests and Measurements to both undergraduate and graduate students.

 In her clinical work, Dr. Devlin focuses on applying behavioral therapies within a feminist and Health at Every Size (HAES) framework.
-She has a strong interest in women’s relationships with their bodies and the relationships among childhood experiences with food, social learning, and weight concerns.
-She works within a feminist lens, to help people understand both social and personal contributions to these relationships and create meaningful change within them.
-As a HAES therapist and advocate for size inclusivity and body liberation, she is passionate about helping people with eating disorders and body image concerns learn to love and accept their bodies.
+Key clinical interests include: women’s relationships with their bodies and the relationships among childhood experiences with food, social learning, and weight concerns.
+Within a feminist lens, she works to help people understand both social and personal contributions to these relationships and create meaningful change within them.
+As a HAES therapist and advocate for size inclusivity and body liberation, she is loves helping people with eating disorders and body image concerns learn to care for and accept their bodies.
 She is also particularly interested in working with clients with co-morbid eating disorders and diabetes (both Type I and Type II).

-Dr. Devlin continues to love working with kids and families.
+Dr. Devlin continues to enjoy working with kids and families.
 She often provides individual parent-coaching to help parents trouble-shoot behavioral or mental health challenges.

 Professional Development